 - Installation of a pastor

 GCI congregations may adapt the denomination’s standard liturgies to accommodate local customs and needs (though the basic formats and content should be followed).
 Congregations also may adapt GCI’s standard pattern of worship, though all are to provide services celebrating Jesus’ birth during the Christmas season and his resurrection during the Easter season.
-It is then recommended that the other key events in Christ’s life (see the list at left) be celebrated in a weekly worship service at the designated time of year.
+It is recommended that each of the other key aspects of the gospel (listed at left) be celebrated in a weekly worship service at the designated time of year.

 GCI congregations may hold their primary weekly worship service on any day of the week, though Sunday is the norm.
 Also, congregations may determine how often to offer the Lord’s Supper, though it should be offered no less than quarterly, and at least once during Holy Week.
 Offering the Lord’s Supper every week is recommended.